 Now let’s dig into the details of the perfect paddleboarding stroke.

 Infographic: the elements of a perfect stroke point-by-point.

 Stance, Grip And Eye Placement For The Ideal Paddleboard Stroke

 Start Paddling From The Neutral Stance

 First, let’s focus on your footwork.
-Then we’ll build you the best paddleboard stroke from the bottom up.
 Your feet are your foundation and the base of your power.
 On calm water, start with your feet facing forward about shoulder width apart.
 This is called the ‘neutral stance.’
-From here, it’s equally easy to paddle on either side and doesn’t require you to shift your weight and feet every time you switch sides with your paddle.
-In the neutral stance it’s easy to paddle straight ahead and keep the nose pointed where you want to go.
+From here, it’s easy to paddle on either side and doesn’t require you to shift your weight and feet every time you switch sides with your paddle.
+In the neutral stance it’s easy to paddle straight ahead and keep the nose of the board pointed in the right direction.

 Grip The Paddle Correctly And Firmly To Maximize Power

-To ensure you have the correct grip, grab the paddle with one hand on top and hold it over your head.
-Slide the other hand along the shaft of the paddle until your elbow are at right angles.
+To ensure you have the correct hand placement, grab the paddle with one hand on top and hold it horizontally over your head.
+Slide the other hand along the shaft of the paddle until both your elbow are at right angles.
 This will give you control over your paddle and set you up for a powerful stroke.